pixashot/docs/deployment.md

 ## Google Cloud Run

 Google Cloud Run is an excellent option for deploying Pixashot, offering easy scaling and a generous free tier.
+For a comprehensive, step-by-step guide to deploying Pixashot on Cloud Run, see our [detailed Cloud Run deployment guide](cloud-run-deployment.md).

 ```bash
 # Deploy to Cloud Run with optimal settings